-- · 2 years after the first flight,
+- 2 years after the first flight

-- Every two years after that, or sooner if prescribed by the UP checking facility during the last check,
+- Every 2 years after that, or sooner if prescribed by the UP checking facility during the last check

-- · After 150 hours of flying,
+- After 150 hours of flying

-- After 100 flights,

 These limits have been set by the German Free Flight Federation (DHV) and make no less sense for wings flown outside of Germany/Austria.
 Contact your local dealer for information about the nearest UP approved checking facility.

 We will happily service the glider more often, if you feel that it is necessary.